krculp/media-analytics-docs/before-you-begin/implementation-paths.md

 ## Client Side

-These are Video Analytics-only integrations.
-You can go with the Video Heartbeat SDK and/or the Media Collection API integrations.
-This path can be used across any video player, including customer and/or OVP players such as Brightcove, Ooyala, thePlatform, and so on.
+This path requires only your player and one of these two Media Analytics solutions: the Video Analytics SDK or the Media Collection API.
+There are SDKs for several platforms, including iOS, Android, JS (browser), Chromecast, Roku, with more to come.
+The Media Collection API supports players with no VA SDK, instead making RESTful API calls directly to a VA back-end server.
+These solutions can be used across any video player, including customer and/or OVP players such as Brightcove, Ooyala, thePlatform, and so on.

-If Video Analytics is your intended path, see the [VA SDK Implementation](add_link.md) and the [Media Collection API](add_link.md).
+If Video Analytics is your intended path, see the [VA SDK Implementation](tmp/add_link.md) and the [Media Collection API](tmp/add_link.md).
 To use Video Analytics, customers must also use Adobe Analytics.

 ## Adobe Launch

 Adobe Launch, the follow-on product to Dynamic Tag Management, features a Video Analytics Launch Extension that facilitates implementing video tracking in your players.
-You can learn more about VA Launch here: [VA Launch Extension Docs](https://docs.adobelaunch.com/extension-reference/adobe-analytics-for-video-extension).
+You can learn more about the VA Launch Extension here: [VA Launch Extension Docs](https://docs.adobelaunch.com/extension-reference/adobe-analytics-for-video-extension).

 ## Primetime